FergusMunro/Bath-Hack-2026/README.md

+# Flight Cutter
-Helping airlines minimize impact to their operations during a crisis.
+#### Helping airlines minimize impact to their operations during a crisis.

 ## Inspiration